sul-dlss-labs/ksr/index.md

                         <p>However, systemic racism can and will be defined differently by different people.
 We do not intend to force our definition onto you, but are providing a foundation from which to build on.
 The content is provided for you to come to your own conclusions.</p>
                     </div>
                     <div class="col-3">
-                        <h4>"Not everything that is faced can be changed, but nothing can be changed until it is faced."
-James Baldwin</h4>
+                        <h4>"Not everything that is faced can be changed, but nothing can be changed until it is faced."<br /> - James Baldwin</h4>
                     </div>
                 </div>